derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-21/03/2026 16:28:19 : 3 Database Admins walked into a NoSQL bar.
+22/03/2026 16:29:10 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-If you put a million monkeys at a million keyboards, one of them will eventually write a Java program.
-The rest of them will write Perl.
+Triumphantly, Beth removed Python 2.7 from her server in 2030.
+'Finally!' she said with glee, only to see the announcement for Python 4.4.
 <!-- replace-with-joke ends -->